Why Become a Nurse?

 Career Diversity

-As our nation’s healthcare system continues to become more complex, the field of nursing has followed suit by becoming more diverse than ever.
-For example, today’s nurses have more say inpatient care, with a growing number of medical providers realizing the value nurses bring to a leaner healthcare system and improved public health.
-It has also become more commonplace for nurses to serve as health coaches, care coordinators, disease managers, and community liaisons.
+As our nation’s health care system continues to become more complex, the field of nursing has followed suit by becoming more diverse than ever.
+For example, today’s nurses have an even greater impact on patient care, with a growing number of medical providers realizing the value nurses bring to a leaner health care system and improved public health.
+It has also become more commonplace for nurses to serve as health coaches, care coordinators, disease managers and community liaisons.

 Non-traditional nursing careers include: